solversa/m2x-demo-heroku-php/README.md

 ### Scaling Your Application

 Because the application uses the "Clock" process type, your code isn't running yet.
 You need to scale the number of clock workers to 1.
+You also need to scale the web worker to 0 to prevent charges on your account.

-Go to the Resources tab on your application's dashboard on Heroku and scale the `clock python master.py` process so that it uses one dyno.
+Go to the Resources tab on your application's dashboard on Heroku and scale the `php -S 0.0.0.0:$PORT` process to 0 and the `clock python master.py` process so that it uses one dyno.

 Optionally, you can do this using the CLI:

 ```
-heroku ps:scale clock=1
+heroku ps:scale web=0 clock=1
 ```

 Notice that the [Heroku Toolbelt](https://toolbelt.heroku.com/) must be installed and configured with your Heroku login credentials for this to work.